plotly/react-alignment-viewer/README.md

 ## License

-react-oncoprint is released under the MIT License.
+react-alignment-viewer is released under the MIT License.
 See the bundled [LICENSE](LICENSE) file for details.